adobe/aem-core-forms-components/ui.af.apps/src/main/content/jcr_root/apps/core/fd/components/form/panelcontainer/v1/panelcontainer/README.md

 * Configurable HTML ID attribute.
 * Allowed components can be configured through policy configuration.
 * Style System support.
+* Allows replacing this component with other component (as mentioned below).

 ### Use Object
 The Panel Container component uses the `com.adobe.cq.wcm.core.components.models.LayoutContainer` Sling model as its Use-object.